vernjan/tech-notes/notes/python/modules.md

 - folder with Python files (modules)
 - `__init__.py` - invoked when importing the package or a module from the package
+- when invoking a subpackage, parent packages are initialized first

 ### Import